jaslowdigital/unglued-food/HOW_TO_REGENERATE_STATIC_PAGES.md

 This application now uses **Static Site Generation (SSG)** for all recipe pages to ensure they are easily crawlable by Google and other search engines.
 Each of your 791 recipes has its own pre-rendered HTML file with complete SEO metadata.

-## When to Regenerate Static Pages
+## ✨ Automatic Regeneration (NEW!)

-You should regenerate static HTML pages whenever you:
+**Static pages now regenerate automatically** whenever you:
-- Add new recipes to the database
+- ✅ Add new recipes through the admin interface
-- Update existing recipe content (titles, descriptions, ingredients, etc.)
+- ✅ Update existing recipes through the admin interface
-- Add new recipe images
-- Want to ensure search engines see the latest content

-## How to Regenerate All Static Pages

-### Method 1: Run the Build Script Directly
+- ✅ Delete recipes through the admin interface
+- ✅ Run AI recipe generation scripts (that have been updated)

+**You don't need to do anything!** The system handles regeneration in the background.

+## Manual Regeneration (When Needed)

+You can still manually regenerate if needed:

 ```bash
 cd server